-Steve Travis is in his 20th season as head coach of the Wisconsin Lutheran College men's and women's track & field programs.
+Steve Travis is in his 21st season as head coach of the Wisconsin Lutheran College men's and women's track & field programs.
 He also handles the head coaching duties for the cross country teams during the fall.
 Travis also is the NACC Outdoor Track & Field Chair.

 Both programs have enjoyed immense success on individual and team levels.
-In track & field, the Warriors have established 20 or more school records – indoors and outdoors combined – during seven of the past eight seasons.
+In track & field, the Warriors have established 20 or more school records – indoors and outdoors combined – during eight of the past nine seasons.

 The 2012 season also saw Travis guide the women's track and field team to a 2nd place finish at the NAC Indoor Championships and a 3rd place finish at the outdoor championships.
 On the men's side, Travis played a role in helping Travis Turnquist finish with the 23rd fastest 400-meter dash time in the country.
 Turnquist ran the race in 48.24 seconds, a time that ranked in second among freshman across the nation.

-In addition to the Warriors success in meets last season, Travis' teams also succeeded in the classroom.
+Travis' 2012 teams also succeeded in the classroom.
 Jenny Ebeling and Travis Turnquist eached were named USTFCCCA All-Academic Honorees, while the entire women's team earned All-Academic status.
 The Warriors women's team ranked tops in the NAC when it came to cumulative GPA.

 In 2010, Travis mentored Dominique Johnson who became the first student-athlete in WLC track & field history to qualify for the NCAA Championships.
 Johnson placed 10th of 14 in the triple jump at the indoor championship, before returning to the outdoor championship and finishing one spot shy (ninth) of earning All-America honors in the same event.